Leaders in Action Pathway

 Who is responsible for the Leaders in Action Pathway?

 The PSC is responsible for the development of this pathway.
-The Corporate HR Planner, with designated PSC resources, designs, administers and coordinates the program.

 Application and selection process